 Satin is durable and lightweight, but it doesn’t stretch well.

 Silk is ultra-soft, but it does require special care for washing.

 Polyester doesn’t breathe as well as silk, but it is lightweight and durable.

-2. Will the Sleep Mask Fit?
+2. How to Wear an Eye Mask to Sleep?
 Will It Stay on Your Head?

 While an average eye mask is designed to fit most people, it won’t necessarily fit you.

-If the mask doesn’t fit properly, you won’t be receiving the benefits of a sleep mask.
+If the mask doesn’t fit properly, you won’t be receiving any sleep mask benefits.
 Plus, it can be very uncomfortable.